SUDHANSU15GOUDA/Concrete_Compression_Strength_Prediction/README.md

-# Cement Compression Strength Predictor
+# Project: Cement Compression Strength Predictor

 # Abstract:
 The quality of concrete is determined by its compressive strength, which is measured